schaechinger/internetmarke/README.md

 ## Usage

-Internetmarke so far handles two services, the One Click For App (1C4A) Service that handles the voucher checkout process and the Product Service (ProdWS) that is capable of available products (types of vouchers).
+Internetmarke so far handles three services, the One Click For App (1C4A) Service that handles the voucher checkout process, the Product Service (ProdWS) that is capable of available products (types of vouchers) and the Portokasse service to top up the user account to order more vouchers.

 Each service can be used separately and has therefore to be initialized with a specific method call before it can be used.
 Afterwards you can use the returned